 Right … now that’s all out of the way let’s get down to the facts and information you’re looking for!
 How to help varicose veins.
 Let’s first look at the problem of varicose veins itself

 What Are Varicose Veins

-We are all familiar with the term varicose veins and associate it with the appearance of those swollen, bulbous, twisted and unsightly veins on the legs.
-However, do we really know what they are and what the causes of varicose veins are?
+We’re all familiar with the term varicose veins and associate it with the appearance of those swollen, bulbous, twisted and unsightly veins on the legs.
+However, do we really know what they are and what the causes varicose veins?

 All veins are equipped with pairs of valves which allow the blood to flow through in the direction it should.
 This, to give it the technical term, is known as retrograde flow.
 Working correctly the valves will open to keep pumping the blood one way and closing to prevent it from flowing back.
 Should any valve cease to function properly or no longer match up correctly, the blood can start to flow backwards.
 In technical terms this is referred to as venous reflex.
 It’s when the blood stops flowing smoothly in one direction that the veins start to become enlarged and varicose.

-So, in simple terms, a varicose vein forms when something goes a little wrong with the one way valves which may not open or close properly.
-This malfunction results in the buildup of a small pocket of blood in the vein below the valve in question.
+So, in very simple terms, a varicose vein forms when something goes a little wrong with the one way valves.
+Particularly when they don’t open or close properly.
+This malfunction results in the buildup of a small pocket of blood in the vein immediately below the faulty valve.
 In turn, this causes the visible swelling.

-Varicose veins tend to affect the legs mainly.
-This is obvious when you think about the pressure the leg veins are under as the muscles pump the blood back towards the heart – particularly when we are standing up.
+As I mentioned, varicose veins tend to most commonly affect the legs.
+This is pretty obvious when you think about the pressure the leg veins are under as the muscles pump the blood back towards the heart – particularly when we are standing up.
 These veins are responsible for pushing the blood all the way back up the legs and the one way valves have to work the hardest … directly against the pull of gravity!
 Nature is pretty amazing when you think about it.

 Does It Get Worse?